 There are many startups that are well suited for a two-person team.
-As with any partnership, these 10 business ideas work best when you each take on roles that best fit your skills and strengths.
+As with any partnership, these nine business ideas work best when you each take on roles that best fit your skills and strengths.
 An entrepreneurial relationship, like all business ventures, is truly a labor of love.
-[Working with your significant other?
-Here's how to make it work.]

-Some couples fight over who should cook dinner; but for others, preparing a meal together is a bonding activity.
+Some couples fight over who should cook dinner, but for others, preparing a meal together is a bonding activity.
 If you and your partner fall into the latter category – and are good cooks – you may want to consider starting your own catering business.
 Let the resident gourmand cover most of the food prep, while the other serves as a customer service rep and sous chef.
+[Read related article: 4 Questions to Ask Before Starting a Business with a Spouse]

 2. Food truck vendors